-It’s important to know why regular nail trimming is vital.
+It’s essential to understand why regular nail trimming is crucial.
 Up to 50% of pet owners say their dogs are uncomfortable with long nails.
-This can lead to painful infections and injuries2.
-Trimming nails monthly or every 6 weeks is recommended, depending on your dog’s activity level2.
+This can lead to painful infections and injuries.
+Trimming your dog’s nails monthly or every 6 weeks is recommended, depending on their activity level.
 With practice, you’ll get better at trimming your dog’s nails at home.

 Key Takeaways